April 21, 2014

 Q&A: Wendell Burnette on the Architecture of Place

-The architect and former Taliesin fellow discusses why landscape matters to a project just as much as the building.
+The architect and former Taliesin fellow discusses why landscape matters.

 Wendell Burnette’s journey through architecture has taken him from Frank Lloyd Wright’s Taliesin to some of the most beautiful landscapes in the world, where he has designed a type of architecture that resonates with the power of natural surroundings.
 It has also taken him to one of the world’s fastest growing cities, Phoenix, Arizona, where his practice, Wendell Burnette Architects, is based and where he calls home.
 More recently it has brought him to Los Angeles where he is the current Nancy M. & Edward D. Fox Urban Design Critic at the USC School of Architecture.
 He is also Professor of Practice at The Design School at Arizona State University’s Herberger Institute of Design and the Arts.